• Location: On the caldera in a quiet area just north of Imerovigli village

 Santorini Princess Spa Hotel – The Basics

-- Ages: As of now, all ages are allowed at the hotel.
-However, there is a possibility that it may become an adults-only property as early as Summer 2019.
-(In Santorini, “adults-only” usually means 12 and over.)
-This policy should be flexible as they are transitioning.
+- Ages: An adults-only hotel, guests 12 and older only are allowed.
 Guests tend to be couples celebrating their honeymoon, anniversary, or getting married here.
 Most guests are over 35 years old, except in July and August, when the age skews a few years younger.

 - View: Unbeatable caldera views from every room in the hotel, from Oia to Akrotiri and everything in between.